dezbrid/CryptoCurrencyApp/README.md

 yarn pod install
 ```

-And make the file <kbd>.env</kbd> with the following environment variable.
+And make the file <kbd>.env</kbd> in the root with the following environment variable.

 ```bash
 BASE_URL_COIN_CAP=https://assets.coincap.io/